Atlantic Coast Collegiate Hockey League: ACC Fall Tournament

-From 2009 to 2020, NC State hosted the Stephen Russell Tournament at some point every season to commemorate the loss of their goaltender, Stephen Russell, who tragically drowned in a swimming accident at Jordan Lake.
+From 2009 to 2020, NC State hosted the Stephen Russell Tournament at some point every season to commemorate the loss of their goaltender, Stephen Russell, who had died.
 The team retired Russell's #20 in his honor.

 Starting in the 2021–2022 season, the ACC began to host what is now the annual fall tournament for all M2 member teams for a three-game league weekend.
-The tournament takes place at The St. James in Springfield, VA.
+The tournament takes place at The St. James in Springfield, Virginia.
 The league will typically invite two non-members from ACHA Men's Division II to come participate as well.
+In 2022, the ACC began awarding a Men's Premier and Elite winner separately as well as a Women's winner which is held on a different weekend.

-The current tournament features a conglomerate scoring system of winning periods (2 points per period), whole games (4 points = W, 2 points = OT/SOW, 1 point = OT/SOL, and 0 points = L), and points earned in a skills competition (varying by event).
+The current tournament features a conglomerate scoring system of winning periods (2 points per period) and whole games (4 points = W, 2 points = OT/SOW, 1 point = OT/SOL, and 0 points = L).
 The totals are added for a final score.
-The Premier and Elite are each awarded a winner for the weekend.

-Men's Division II Southeast Regionals
+ACHA Men's Division II Southeast Regionals

 The ACHA hosts their regional tournaments towards the end of February.
 Four regions (Northeast, Southeast, Central and West) see teams ranked #3-14 compete in a single elimination, three-day weekend for two berths to the Men's Division II National Tournament.
 The top two teams in each regional automatically qualify.